DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 ```

 Just put this code into the `Start` function for now.
 Now we do need to update the `turnCounter` value otherwise it will stay zero forever.
-We want to always increment `turnCounter` regardless of who's turn it is so we should increment the value **After** the `if` and `else` statement.
+We want to always increment `turnCounter` regardless of whose turn it is, so we should increment the value **After** the `if` and `else` statement.

 ```csharp
 // Start is called before the first frame update